Should My Child Get the COVID-19 Vaccine?

 Short-term side effects of the COVID-19 vaccine are usually mild and can include fatigue, headache and muscle ache.
 To date, after hundreds of millions of doses, the currently available mRNA vaccines have had no cases of long-term side effects.
 Hear more from Dr. Paul Offit, Director of the Vaccine Education Center at CHOP.

 You may have heard about a condition called myocarditis, which has sparked media attention as a very rare side effect of the COVID-19 vaccine.
-Unfortunately, this means that misconceptions and myths about the condition abound.
+It is important to understand this rare side effect, particularly as it relates to your child, so that you can make an informed decision about vaccination.
 Here's what you should know about myocarditis and mRNA vaccines.

 No. mRNA is active in a cell’s cytoplasm and never enters the nucleus of the cell, which is where our DNA is kept.